-Dr Lillemoe has served as Secretary, President and Chairman of the Board of Trustees of the Society for Surgery of the Alimentary Tract.
-He has served as President of the Society of Clinical Surgery, Secretary and President of the Society of University Surgeons, and as the Recorder for the American Surgical Association.
+Dr. Lillemoe has served as Secretary, President and Chairman of the Board of Trustees of the Society for Surgery of the Alimentary Tract.
+He has served as President of the Society of Clinical Surgery, Secretary and President of the Society of University Surgeons, and as the Recorder and President of the American Surgical Association.
+In 2018, he was elected to membership in the National Academy of Medicine.
 He is a Senior Director of the American Board of Surgery.

-Dr. Lillemoe's clinical research interests are in pancreatic cancer, IPMNs and other benign pancreatic disorders, and biliary tract injuries.
-His bibliography lists over 300 journal articles and 115 book chapters.
-He has served as a visiting professor over 70 times and has spoken nationally and internationally on over 315 occasions.
+Dr. Lillemoe’s clinical research interests are in pancreatic cancer, IPMNs and other benign pancreatic disorders and biliary tract injuries.
+His bibliography lists over 450 journal articles and 120 book chapters.
+He has served as a visiting professor over 100 times and has spoken nationally and internationally on over 350 occasions.
 He is currently the Editor of one of the leading surgical texts Surgery: Scientific Principles and Practice and is Editor-in-Chief of Annals of Surgery.

 Lillemoe KD: Current management of bile duct injury.
 Br J Surg 95:403-405, 2008.